 Thinking of how to write a status report?
 Looking for the world's most simple status report template?
-You could of course start using a simple status report tool like Weekdone, but the basics apply also for other methods.
+You could start using a status report tool like Weekdone, but the basics apply for other methods as well.

-Let me share a secret: while there are tens of different uses of a weekly status report, there is one key thing in common for all of them.
+So, to get started, while there are tons of different uses for a weekly status report, there is one thing in common with all of them.

-Let's look at how to create a weekly status report for your own use, be it personal, team or company.
-You can use it to report to your boss, or vice versa, get an employee report back from your team members.
-Use it regularly on specific intervals – be it weekly or monthly – or just once to give an update on a project.
+Let's look at how to create a weekly status report for personal, team, or company use.
+You can use it to report to your boss (or vice-versa) or get an employee report back from your team members.
+You should really use status reports regularly (either weekly or monthly).

-Thinking of it, whatever you are reporting a status report always answers one key question: "Where are we standing now?"
+Whatever you are reporting as a status report should always answer one key question: "where are we at now?"

-To answer that we must look at both past, present and future.
-Because of that any status report is built out of three categories:
+To answer that, you must look at both past, present and future.
+Status reports are built out of three categories to emphasize this:

-- Plans: the future, what are the goals, objectives and plans.
+- Plans: the future: what are your present goals and Objectives

-Have a look at an example weekly team status report generated by Weekdone weekly reporting service (it's free to try, so give it a go).
-The nifty part of Weekdone is how it has compiled personal single person reports into a company report.
-While adding a nice visual team dashboard and weekly progress charts, the foundation is still the proven PPP status report process.
+Here's an example of a weekly team status report generated by Weekdone's weekly reporting tool.
+An interesting component of Weekdone is that it can compile personal reports into a company report.
+Though a team dashboard and weekly progress charts are added, the core of Weekdone's effectiveness still comes down to the PPP status report process.

-The preferred length for a status report you want someone to read is pretty standard as well.
+The preferred length and amount of status reports should be roughly the same.
 No more than 5-7 items under each category.
-When adding items, keep something in mind: write everything thinking of how others understand it.
-You're not writing to yourself.
+When adding items, make sure to keep in mind how others will read it.
+You're not writing for yourself.
 Don’t use 1-2 word tasks like you would in a task manager.
-Use longer sentences, commentary, background etc. Always think, if your manager or your co-workers will understand and learn something from what you wrote.
-Good wording is a key to successful status reporting.
+Use complete sentences with some commentary or background.
+The goal is to help your coworkers learn and understand from your updates.
+Good wording is the key to successful status reporting.

-So why not implement a status reporting practice in your team already today?
-Give Weekdone status reports tool a go if you're looking to use world's best practices in weekly reporting and want to learn from the best.
+With all of that known, why not implement a status reporting practice in your team or organization right now?
+We offer the status reports tool from Weekdone as an option if you really want to use the world's best practices in weekly reporting.
 Sign up here.